How does node centrality in a financial network affect asset price prediction?: Concepts and Methods

 \subsection{Complex network and eigenvector centrality}

-Complex networks are graphs consisting of nodes and edges denoted as $G=(N, E)$.
-They can be divided into undirected and directed networks according to whether the edges have directions.
-They can be also divided into unweighted and weighted networks based on whether the edges are weighted.
+Complex networks are graphs consisting of nodes and edges denoted as $G=(N, E)$. \(G\) is undirected if all its edges do not have direction and weighted if all its edges are weighted.

-To establish a complex network, an \textit{adjacency matrix} $A=(a_{ij})_{n\times n}$ should be first constructed based on a particular relationship among nodes, where $n$ is the number of nodes and the element $a_{ij}$ reflects the relationship between nodes $i$ and $j$.
-A complex network constructed in this manner is fully connected.
-There are other construction methods, such as threshold networks, minimum spanning trees, and so on.
+To establish a complex network, an \textit{adjacency matrix} $A=(a_{ij})_{n\times n}$ should be first constructed based on a particular relationship among nodes, where $n$ is the number of nodes and $a_{ij}$ represents the connection strength between nodes $i$ and $j$.
+In this paper, we construct dynamic complex networks of major global assets based on the Pearson correlation coefficients between two asset prices using sliding time windows.
+At time $t$, we calculate correlation coefficients from $t-m+1$ to $t$, where $m$ is the window size.
+As is well known, for two series $u=\langle u_k\rangle$ and $v=\langle v_k\rangle$, their correlation coefficients are obtained in the following way \citep{Feller}, where $\bar{u}$ and $\bar{v}$ are the mean values of the series $u$ and $v$, respectively, in $m$ days.
+Then, the Pearson correlation coefficient matrix is defined as

+where $X_1, X_2, \cdots, X_l$ represent factors and $Y$ represents the forecast series.
+The elements of the adjacency matrix are the absolute values of the corresponding elements of the matrix $Corr(t)$ because positive and negative correlations are considered equally important.

-Topological properties or measures are important tools to analyze complex networks.
-Centrality measures can characterize the centrality and importance of the nodes in a network.
-For undirected weighted networks, \textit{eigenvector centrality} is an applicable centrality measure (\citet{Peralta} and \citet{Olmo}).
-The basic idea of eigenvector centrality is that the centrality of a node is a function of the centrality of its adjacent nodes (\citet{Bonacich}).
+Appropriate utilization of topological properties greatly facilitates the analysis of complex networks.
+In particular, centrality measures characterize the centrality and importance of the nodes in a network.
+For undirected weighted networks, \textit{eigenvector centrality} is an applicable centrality measure \citep{Peralta, Olmo}.
+The basic idea of eigenvector centrality is that the centrality of a node is a function of the centrality of its adjacent nodes \citep{Bonacich}.
 It is defined as follows,

-where $\lambda$ is the largest eigenvalue of $A$, and $x$ is the eigenvector corresponding to $\lambda$ of $A$, that is $Ax=\lambda x$. $x_i$, the $i$-th element of $x$, represents the eigenvector centrality of node $i$.
+where $\lambda$ is the largest eigenvalue of $A$, $x=(x_1,\ldots,x_n)^T$ is the eigenvector corresponding to $\lambda$, and \(x_i\) represents the eigenvector centrality of node $i$.
 This indicates that the importance of a node depends on the relationship between the node and its neighbors (nodes directly connected with it) and the importance of its neighbors.
+See Fig. \ref{network} for a complex network consisting of major global assets.
+The larger a node is and the darker green it appears, the higher its eigenvector centrality is within the complex network.
+Likewise, the thicker the line, the greater its weight and the stronger the correlation between the two nodes.